tsengf/speedcrunch-nightlies/README.md

     make package

-Your package will be found in 'speedcrunch-nightlies/SpeedCrunch.dmg'.
+Your package will be saved as 'speedcrunch-nightlies/SpeedCrunch.dmg'.